catherinemoresco/PDFProject/README.md

 From within tests/cvtests, run the command `python -m unittest -v cv_unit_tests`.

-The folder 'cvtests' contains the test file and copies of source files for our image processing algorithms.
-More specific information about which functions and what functionality the tests are concerned with is within 'cv_unit_tests.py'.
+The folder `cvtests` contains the test file and copies of source files for our image processing algorithms.
+More specific information about which functions and what functionality the tests are concerned with is within `cv_unit_tests.py`.

 *- Megan and Catherine*

 #### UI Tests:
- The unit tests that we initially submitted will not run given the changes in our UI desgin.We are researching automated processes for testing UI that will be incorporated into Iteration 2.

 1. Run the app locally with `python runserver.py`
 2. Run the individual test suites with `python tests/uitests/<suite_name>`

- *- Alberto and Cristian*
+ *- Alberto, Cristian, Jonathan*

 ## Program Structure (Step-by-step)
 1. Our web app contains the initial functionality for uploading a PDF.
 The app's code can be found in `pdfproject/_init_.py`, with functions to handle the home screen, as well as uploading.
-The content/styling/javascript functions for the app's pages can be found within pdfproject/templates and pdfproject/static.
+The front-end is contained within `pdfproject/{templates,static}`.

 2. Once the user has chosen a PDF to upload, the `upload_file()` function in `_init_.py` saves the file to the uploads folder on the server